Can You Game On A Threadripper Processor?

 • Threadrippers aren’t designed for gaming computers.
 If you’re looking for a gaming processor, a Threadripper isn’t on the menu.
 It can handle many games, especially if you’re not using them at their highest settings.
 However, gaming isn’t why Threadrippers are among the best computer processors available.

-• They’re not made, updated, or upgraded alongside Ryzen gaming processors, Intel processors, and so on.
-Intel and Ryzen gaming CPUs are often updated every year or two.
+• They’re not made, updated, or upgraded alongside Ryzen gaming processors, Intel processors, etc. Intel and Ryzen gaming CPUs are often updated every year or two.
 Since Threadrippers aren’t as popular for the average computer user, they don’t need to be mass-produced at the same rate or timeframe.

 • They’re slower than top-notch competitors, so you’d lose out if you only use your computer for gaming.
-Fractions of gigahertz can make a massive difference when you’re gaming on a PC.
-For example, if you have an AMD Threadripper and someone else has an Intel gaming processor, you’ll be at a disadvantage.
+Fractions of gigahertz can make a massive difference when gaming on a PC.
+For example, you’ll be disadvantaged if you have an AMD Threadripper and someone else has an Intel gaming processor.

 • These processors offer so much power that they could bottleneck if you don’t have high-end graphics cards, SSDs, and other parts necessary for high-end gaming.
-You’ll end up wasting your money by getting an overpowered processor or spending too much money to catch up to its full potential.
+You’ll waste your money by getting an overpowered processor or spending too much to reach its full potential.

 Threadrippers can be excellent for gaming if you have one already.
 However, if you have the cash and you’re looking for a top-notch gaming processor, I recommend looking toward AMD’s gaming CPU lineup or heading to Intel’s gaming CPU series.

-Both variants are almost always better than using a processor meant for software development instead of gaming.
+Both variants are always better than using a processor for software development instead of gaming.